openaps/docs/docs/docs/Customize-Iterate/autotune.md

 <br>

 #### Phase C: Running Autotune for suggested adjustments without an OpenAPS rig

+Note: the easiest way of running Autotune is now "AutotuneWeb".
+See the top of this page for instructions on running it via the web service, without having to set it up on your own computer.
+If you do want to manually set up your own computer to be able to run it over a time period >30 days or other reasons, see below.

 *Caution for AndroidAPS users:* Currently, the master oref0 version with Autotune does not parse AndroidAPS entries correctly. **You must set AndroidAPS to upload all temp basals as "absolute" rates, instead of %, *and* use the dev branch of oref0.**  If you do not do both of these things, your results will be wrong!
 Future versions of Autotune will allow using AndroidAPS data as long as the option to upload temp basals as absolute values instead of / in addition to percent is enabled in AndroidAPS.